I get commissions for purchases made through links in this post. As an Amazon Associate I earn from qualifying purchases.

 Java fern comes with rhizomes.

-Ideally, you should not burry its rhizomes in the substrate.
+Ideally, you should not bury its rhizomes in the substrate.

-Instead, you should tie it to any ornament in your aquarium that could be driftwood or any rock and then keep it in your sand substrate aquarium.
+Instead, you should tie it to any ornament in your aquarium, which could be driftwood or any rock, and then keep it in your sand substrate aquarium.

 Fertilization requirements